Predicting the outputs of finite deep neural networks trained with noisy gradients: Inference on the resulting NNSP

 where the GP action $S_{\mathrm{GP}}$ and the first FWC action $S_U$ are given by

-Here, $H$ is the 4th functional Hermite polynomial (see App. \ref{App: Edgeworth}), $U$ is the 4th order functional cumulant\footnote{Here we take $U \sim \cO(1)$ to emphasize the scaling with $N$ in Eqs. \ref{eq: Edgeworth 1st order}, \ref{eq: f = f_GP + f_U}. }, which depends on the choice of the activation function $\phi$
+Here, $H$ is the 4th functional Hermite polynomial (see App. \ref{App: Edgeworth}), $U$ is the 4th order functional cumulant of the NN output (we take $U \sim \cO(1)$ to emphasize the scaling with $N$ in Eqs. (\ref{eq: Edgeworth 1st order}, \ref{eq: f = f_GP + f_U})), which depends on the choice of the activation function $\phi$